-SIMULATOR OF SOCIO-ECONOMIC CHOICES
+3. SIMULATOR OF SOCIO-ECONOMIC CHOICES

 The synthetic population that is obtained from PopGen includes a host of demographic and socio-economic attributes for each household.
 These attributes are those available in the sample file (regardless of whether they were used as control variables in the synthesis process).
+For example, one may have used household size, number of workers, and household income as household level control variables.
+In addition to these variables, there are a host of other household attributes that are likely to be available in the sample file, and all of them get carried over into the synthetic population.
+These may include such variables as vehicle ownership, number of children, housing unit type, family type, race of householder, age of householder, and ownership of home.
 Similarly, a host of person-level attributes are also carried over into the synthetic population file.

 As mentioned earlier, the replication of sample records in the synthetic population results in the loss of a rich variance in population socio-economic characteristics.
 Moreover, many of the socio-economic choice phenomena are not explicitly modeled as a function of other demographic attributes, thus creating a system where long and medium term choice decisions are not sensitive to household and person demographic characteristics.
 To overcome these limitations and provide a rich set of socio-economic inputs for activity-based modeling, SimAGENT integrates a comprehensive econometric microsimulator of socio-economics, land-use, and transportation system (CEMSELTS) attributes.
 All of the variables that can be simulated by CEMSELTS are stripped away from the synthetic population generated by PopGen and replaced with simulated values from CEMSELTS.
+The resulting richer set of inputs is then fed to CEMDAP, the core activity-based modeling engine within SimAGENT to simulate complete daily activity-travel patterns for the population of the region.

 Figure 1 presents the overall framework of CEMSELTS.
 The base year module of CEMSELTS is comprised of two components.
-The first component corresponds to a series of individual attributes including educational attainment, student status, school/college location, labor force participation, occupation industry, work location, weekly work duration, and work flexibility.
+The first component corresponds to a series of individual attributes including educational attainment, student status, school/college location, labor force participation, employment industry, work location, weekly work duration, and work flexibility.
 The second module corresponds to household level attributes of interest including household income, residential tenure, housing unit type, and household vehicle fleet characteristics.
 The model system may be considered a hierarchical system of submodels where the outputs of a model higher in the hierarchy serve as inputs to subsequent models later in the hierarchy.
+Virtually all of the models constitute econometric choice or duration models.